nexssp/language/README.md

 ## Note

-This module is an effect of the refactoring the Nexss Programmer **@nexssp/cli** which development has been started in 2018.
+This Nexss Programmer's plugin is the effect of the refactoring the Nexss Programmer **@nexssp/cli** which development has been started in 2018.
 This module can be used also _separately_ without the Nexss Programmer.

 ## Repositories